mrjohannchang/dotfiles/README.md

 **Install**

+Run in the shell

 ```
 ./os-x-install.sh
 ```

-The open Vim and execute
+Open Vim and execute

 ```
 :PlugInstall
 ```

+Open Tmux and press

+`C-s I`

 ### Ubuntu